realth000/gitsumu/README.md

 -h, --help                  Print this usage information.

 Available commands:

+Global
+  install     Install or upgrade a Dart CLI tool for global use. installed   List globally installed Dart CLI tools. uninstall   Remove a globally installed Dart CLI tool.

+Project
-  analyze    Analyze Dart code in a directory. compile    Compile Dart to various formats. create     Create a new Dart project. devtools   Open DevTools (optionally connecting to an existing application). doc        Generate API documentation for Dart projects. fix        Apply automated fixes to Dart source code. format     Idiomatically format Dart source code. info       Show diagnostic information about the installed tooling. pub        Work with packages. run        Run a Dart program. test       Run tests for a project.
+  build       Build a Dart application including code assets. compile     Compile Dart to various formats. create      Create a new Dart project. pub         Work with packages. run         Run a Dart program. test        Run tests for a project.

+Source code
+  analyze     Analyze Dart code in a directory. doc         Generate API documentation for Dart projects. fix         Apply automated fixes to Dart source code. format      Idiomatically format Dart source code.

+Tools
+  devtools    Open DevTools (optionally connecting to an existing application). info        Show diagnostic information about the installed tooling.

 Run "dart help <command>" for more information about a command.
 See https://dart.dev/tools/dart-tool for detailed documentation.''';